marcoszanre/obfuscation-bot-typescript/README.md

 The Obfuscation Bot solution is comprised of the following components:

 * A `bot`, built with Bot Framework, installed in a Teams channel and exposed in the public web chat channel
-* A `Microsoft Teams team`, where experts and anyone who will interact with the bot join to be notified and connect over user conversations
+* A `Microsoft Teams team`, where experts, and anyone who will interact with the bot, join to be notified and connect over user conversations
 * An `Azure QnA Service`, that hosts the knowledge base and answer user questions
 * An `Azure Table Storage`, to store the conversation references for the public chat and the Teams thread.

-## Environemnt variables
+## Enviroment variables

-The following environment variables, including the ones already created by the Teams Yeoman Generator, have been used through this application:
+The following environment variables, including the ones already created by the Teams Yeoman Generator, have been used in this application:

 STORAGE ACCOUNT
 * `STORAGE_ACCOUNT_NAME=` Azure Storage account name